marcosox/car-accidents-map-fe/README.md

 2. Deploy the contents of this project on a webserver
 3. Connect to the webserver index.html.
 That's it.

+##### run in a container

+The app can also run in a docker container:

+	docker run -it --rm -p 80:80 -v"$(pwd)":/usr/share/nginx/html nginx:alpine

 ### Usage

 ##### statistics